-My point is sometimes lower back pain can stem from weakness in your lower back.
-But, all lower back pain?
+My point is sometime lower back pain can stem from weakness in your lower back.
+All lower back pain?
 Absolutely not.
 However, whether your suffering from sacroiliac pain, lumbar disc bulge or herniation, lumbar strain, facet syndrome, or many other common lower back ailments, there is very little downside to at least understanding principles of movement and roles muscles play in supporting good posture.

 Below are the top three exercises for lower back pain.
 Are they right for you?
 The only way to know for sure is to consult your chiropractic, physical therapy or sports medicine expert.

 As cliche as it sounds, movement does start with the core.
-However, maybe not the core muscles that get the most publicity like your, obliques, rectus abdominis or even the multifidus (think six-pack).
+However, maybe not the core muscle that get the most publicity like your obliques, rectus abdominis or even the multifidus.
 The muscle I want you to draw attention to is one that should be contracting and relaxing with each breath when you are cycling through your 25,000 to 28,000 breathes per day.
 That muscle is your diaphragm, a plunger shaped muscle that, among many things, helps preserve proper alignment and stability around your lower back.

 It’s a classic for a reason.
 The Cat Cow is a great exercise to draw brain-body awareness to any discrepancy that may be taking place between how your pelvis rotates forward (anterior pelvic tilt) and how it rotates back (posterior pelvic tilt).
 Restriction moving in any direction could have to do with muscular motor control, but it could also be a symptom of something not right within the spine itself.
 Regardless of the cause of dysfunction, this exercise draws awareness to the issue that can be helped with the assistance of a medical professional.